Can I Bring Tweezers on a Plane? TSA and Customs Rules

 2.3 Customs Considerations

-KEEN TIP: Declare anything questionable at Customs, even if you think it’s minor.
+KEEN TIP: Declare anything questionable at your destination to Customs.
 Being proactive shows good intent and can speed up the process.

 3. What to Do if Security Flags Your Tweezers